 - Check for updates.
 Install updates if available.

 Although it sounds strange, many third-party launchers will work better than the stock launcher and also bring many more customization options to your device.
 Now, this doesn’t apply to stock Android launchers but rather to heavy system launchers that come with some devices like MIUI or EMUI launchers on Xiaomi and Huawei devices, respectively.

 For starters, you can try Nova Launcher or Lawnchair.
 The main reason why they tend to work better than default launchers is the way they use animations.
 Sadly, the implementation of gestures on recent Android versions doesn’t seem to work on third-party launchers.
 So keep that in mind.

 Finally, if you are still experiencing heavy lag on your Android phone or the device is really slow, we can only suggest resetting your handset to factory settings.
 This can pose a cumbersome task, considering this action will erase your internal storage and you’ll need to set up everything from scratch.

-To learn what exactly factory reset does and how to perform it on Android, check out this dedicated article, here.
+We already explained what exactly factory reset does and how to perform it on Android.

 Editor’s note: This article was originally published in January 2021.
 We made sure to revamp it for freshness and accuracy.